-35. Courts have noted the incorporation of FDA regulations into New York law in evaluating claims brought under NY GBL § 349.
+30. Courts have noted the incorporation of FDA regulations into New York law in evaluating claims brought under NY GBL § 349.
 See Ackerman v.
-Coca-Cola Co., No. CV-09-0395 (JG) (RML), 2010 U.S. Dist.
+Coca-Cola Co., No. CV-09-

+0395 (JG) (RML), 2010 U.S. Dist.
 LEXIS 73156, at 13 (E.D.N.Y.
-July 21, 2010) ("New York's

-Agriculture and Marketing law similarly provides in relevant part that food shall be deemed misbranded '[i]f its labeling is false or misleading in any particular,' and incorporates the FDCA's labeling provisions.").
+July 21, 2010) ("New York's Agriculture and Marketing law similarly provides in relevant part that food shall be deemed misbranded '[i]f its labeling is false or misleading in any particular,' and incorporates the FDCA's labeling provisions").

-- 36. Plaintiffs and Class members viewed Defendant's misleading Product packaging, and reasonably relied in substantial part on the Product packaging's implicit representations of quantity and volume when purchasing the Products.
-Plaintiffs and Class members all bargained to receive a full container of chips.
-The Product containers were not full and their packaging misrepresented the quantity of chips contained therein, so consumers did not receive all that they had bargained for. - 37.
-Plaintiffs bring this proposed consumer class action on behalf of themselves and all other in New York and District of Columbia purchasers who, from the applicable limitations period up to and including the present (the "Class Period"), purchased the Products for consumption and not for resale. - 38.
+- 31. Plaintiffs and Class members viewed Defendant's misleading Product packaging, and reasonably relied in substantial part on the Product packaging's implicit representations of quantity and volume when purchasing the Products.
+Plaintiffs and Class members were thereby deceived into deciding to purchase the Products at a price commensurate with a full container, even though the Product containers were not full and their packaging misrepresented the quantity of chips contained therein. - 32.
+Plaintiffs bring this proposed consumer class action on behalf of themselves and all other persons in New York and the District of Columbia, who from the applicable limitations period up to and including the present (the "Class Period"), purchased the Products for consumption and not for resale. - 33.
 During the Class Period, Defendant manufactured, marketed and sold the Products throughout New York and the District of Columbia.
-Defendant purposefully sold the Products with non-functional slack-fill as part of a systematic practice. - 39.
-Defendant violated statutes enacted in New York and the District of Columbia that are designed to protect consumers against unfair, deceptive, fraudulent and unconscionable trade and business practices and false advertising. - 40.
-Defendant has deceived Plaintiffs and other consumers throughout New York and the District of Columbia by misrepresenting the volume of their Products, inducing Plaintiffs and Class members to reasonably rely on Defendant's misrepresentations and purchase Products that did not contain the represented quantity of chips.
+Defendant purposefully sold the Products with non-functional slack-fill as part of a systematic practice. - 34.
+Defendant violated statutes enacted in New York and the District of Columbia that are designed to protect consumers against unfair, deceptive, fraudulent and unconscionable trade and business practices and false advertising. - 35.
+Defendant has deceived Plaintiffs and other consumers throughout New York and the District of Columbia by misrepresenting the volume of their Products, inducing Plaintiffs and Class members to reasonably rely on Defendant's misrepresentations and purchase Products they would not have purchased otherwise (or would not have purchased at their given purchase prices).
 Defendant has been unjustly enriched as a result of its conduct.
 Through these unfair and deceptive practices, Defendant has collected millions of dollars from the sale of their Products that they would not have otherwise earned.
 Plaintiffs bring this action to stop Defendant's deceptive practice.

-41. Plaintiffs expressly do not seek to contest or enforce any state law that has requirements beyond those established by federal laws or regulations.
+36. Plaintiffs expressly do not seek to contest or enforce any state law that has requirements beyond those established by federal laws or regulations.